 Burial mound with mysterious standing stone

 Diameter of the mound now is 20 m.
-Mound is made in the 20th century – but the surrounding stones at least partly have been preserved from the original, Neolithic mound.
+The mound is made in the 20th century – but the surrounding stones at least partly have been preserved from the original, Neolithic mound.
 It is known that sometime around 1844 there were at least 19 of these stones intact.

 Interesting feature is lots of limpet shells inside the grave.
-There is hypothesis that this monument has been built in a shell midden.
+There is a hypothesis that this monument has been built in a shell midden.

 The entrance in the grave is oriented towards the north-east – towards the sea.

-Narrow passage, almost 3 m long and just 1 m wide, leads into the mound – after squeeezing through it one finds himself in a broad chamber.
+Narrow passage, almost 3 m long and just 1 m wide, leads into the mound – after squeezing through it one finds himself in a spacious chamber.
 This chamber is 6 m long and up to 3.5 m wide.
 Walls are made of large, closely fitting upright stones.
 It is possible that originally it was roofed with four giant capstones.
 Three original capstones remain.

 Chamber has four side chambers.
 Two of these chambers are modern reconstructions and do not reflect original structure.

-Unique feature of Le Déhus is a standing stone in the middle of chamber – it almost reaches a capstone.
-It is not completely clear, what is the original purpose of this stone – may be it was an attempt to prevent the capstone from fracturing (capstone in fact fractured and was repaired in the 19th century).
+Unique feature of Le Déhus is a standing stone in the middle of the chamber – it almost reaches a capstone.
+It is not completely clear, what is the original purpose of this stone – maybe it was an attempt to prevent the capstone from fracturing (capstone in fact fractured and was repaired in the 19th century).
 But it is possible that this upright stone holds some symbolic meaning.

 Archaeological findings show that Le Déhus certainly was used for burials.

 Lukis found on the floor lots of human ashes and bones, skeletons, stone and bone tools, shards of pottery.
 There were recovered also 7 or 8 pottery vessels – all located near a mysterious upright pillar in the main chamber of the passage grave.

-In one chamber there were found multiple layers of human burials – this hints at the fact that this monument was used for extended period of time.
+In one chamber there were found multiple layers of human burials – this hints at the fact that this monument was used for an extended period of time.